 Check if your website or blog has been banned by Google

-Google sometimes ban some website from been found on their search engines.
+Google sometimes ban some website from being found on their search engines.
 So make sure your website is not banned.

 Make sure you are sharing your post on your social media platforms